 The Company is exposed to foreign currency fluctuations on foreign currency assets, liabilities, net investment in foreign operations and forecasted cash flows denominated in foreign currency.
 The Company limits the effect of foreign exchange rate fluctuation by following established risk management policies including the use of derivatives.
 The Company enters into derivative financial instruments where the counter party is a bank.
-The Company holds derivative financial instruments such as foreign exchange forward and option contracts and interest rate swaps to hedge certain foreign currency and interest rate exposures.
+The Company holds derivative financial instruments such as foreign exchange forward and option contracts to hedge certain foreign currency exposures.